mcr/danish-bof/charter.md

-While modifications to the following standards are not within the scope of the DANISH charter, the DANISH working group will take care to ensure a potential path for interoperability with the following standards, enabling potential future work:SMIMEA (RFC 8162), Proxy headers (RFC 7239), IANA email authentication headers, and TCP proxy TLVs standardized by haproxy.
+While modifications to the following standards are not within the scope of the DANISH charter, the DANISH working group will take care to ensure a potential path for interoperability with the following standards, enabling potential future work: SMIMEA (RFC 8162), Proxy headers (RFC 7239), IANA email authentication headers, and TCP proxy TLVs standardized by haproxy.

 ## Deliverables: